gher-uliege/drifter-raspberry-pi/README.md

 ssh pi@192.168.1.6
 ```

 where `192.168.1.6` should be the IP adress from the routers admin page.
 This IP address will be different for every Raspberry Pi.
+When you connect the first time, you need to confirm the connection by typing "yes".

 ## First step